Parent page: Capturing Your Design Idea as a Schematic

 Specifying the constraints for a chosen rule.

-The entry for the parameter's Rules region will be the rule type chosen, along with the specified constraints.
+The entry for the Parameters region will be the rule type chosen, along with the specified constraints.
 The following image illustrates the defined width constraint rule parameters for a Parameter Set directive.
-To display the rule within the workspace, click the visibility () icon within the Rules region.
+To display the rule within the design space, click the visibility () icon within the Rules region.